Alejandrot1/v3-testapp/backend/README.md

 ---

-This structure is now complete for a fire department application, encompassing functionality to manage fire incidents and stations, and provide insights via statistics.
-You can continue building features as needed!
+This enhanced structure provides more features, allowing for dynamic incident management and statistics to be displayed via graphs and charts.
+You can continue expanding features like user roles, notifications, or reports as needed!